cuglilong/Stacking_Algorithm/README.md

 - Execute an adaptive stacking protocol using `.adaptive_stack()`

 - Plot results using `.plot()`.
-The default arguments will result in a set of individual plots and an overall plot of all clusters, along with any other plots you have chosen.
+The default arguments will result in a set of individual plots and an overall plot of all clusters, along with any other plots you have chosen, if you subclass `Stacker.py`.

--

 # Other notes